russellsamora/scrollama/README.md

 ### Examples

-_Note: most of these demos use D3 to keep the code concise, but this can be used with any library, or with no library at all._
+_Note: most of these examples use D3 to keep the code concise, but this can be used with any library, or with no library at all._

 - [Basic](https://russellgoldenberg.github.io/scrollama/basic) - just step